high-dimensional/tumour-seg/README.md

       ├──T1CE.nii.gz
 ```

 We then use the python script ```autosegment.py```, also specifying whether to undertake multiclass lesion tissue segmentation, or general abnormality detection.
-In this case, we may call:
+In this example, we may call:
 ```
 python autosegment.py --path /home/jruffle/patient_studies/ --subs subs.txt --mode tissue
 ```
 This will iterate through the patient list, determine the MRI sequences available for each patient, and call upon the appropriate lesion tissue segmentation model accordingly.

-Further description of the options with argparse can be shown with ```python autosegment.py -h```
+Further description of the options can be shown with ```python autosegment.py -h```

 ## Efficiency
-On GPU-accelerated hardware (prototyped on a NVIDIA GeForce RTX 3090 Ti), time to segment per patient is approximately 10-15 seconds.
+On GPU-accelerated hardware (prototyped on a NVIDIA GeForce RTX 3090 Ti), time to segment per patient is approximately **10-15 seconds**.

 ## Usage queries